arturesteves/sec-project/README.md

 `mvn exec:java@GenerateKeyPair -Dexec.args="-n Server_1 -pw abc"`

 ##### How to start the web server
-Open a terminal on the root directory of the server project and then type:
+Open a terminal on the root directory of the server project and then invoke the file `Main`
+Args:
+`1st arg` Specifies the name of the server
+`2nd arg` Specifies the port of the web server
+`3rd arg` Specifies the number of servers available
+`4th arg` Specifies the password to fetch the server private key from the key store
+Example
-`mvn exec:java@WebServer -Dexec.args="Server_1"`
+`mvn exec:java@WebServer -Dexec.args="Server_1 4570 4 abc"`

 #### Client Side
 1. The client also requires a pair of keys (public and private key) which is based on the Elliptic-curve cryptography.